 Cincinnati Lead Education and Remediation Program (CLEAR)

-If you do not reside within one of the listed neighborhoods or if you are an owner of rental property, you may still be eligible to receive assistance from the Cincinnati Health Department's Lead Poisoning Prevention Program.
+DCED does not currently have a lead abatement assistance program, however,, you may still be eligible to receive assistance from the Cincinnati Health Department's Lead Poisoning Prevention Program.
 If you have orders issued on your property for lead abatement, would like to get your child tested for lead poisoning, or would like to borrow a HEPA vacuum cleaner, please contact the Cincinnati Health Department Childhood Lead Poisoning Prevention Program at 513-357-7420.

 Community Development Projects & Lead

-Lead rules apply to projects involving residential housing built before 1978 if they're going to receive assistance from the Community Development.
+Lead rules apply to projects involving residential housing built before 1978 that receive assistance from the Department of Community and Economic Development.

 U.S. Housing and Urban Development regulations require a lead risk assessment, which includes surface testing of painted surfaces with an XRF (X-ray fluorescence) machine and dust and soil samples.
 After the property is rehabilitated and before occupancy of a dwelling unit, a lead dust clearance test is required.